Skip to page content

 We know that the best place to learn is in the field.
 A residency is an innovative approach to teacher preparation where future teachers work alongside skilled teacher mentors while taking university courses and being paid to work.

 University of Georgia’s Teacher Residency Program is a full-time, in-person, 3-semester program that prepares, supports, and retains middle grades teachers.
-In this initial certification program, teacher residents will earn a Master of Arts in Teaching degree in Middle Grades Science for 4th-8th grades.
-(Additional content areas will be included in the 2026-2027 school year.)
+In this initial certification program, teacher residents will earn a Master of Arts in Teaching degree in Middle Grades for 4th-8th grades in either English language arts, math, science, or social studies.

 Our residency program aims to remove barriers and build futures for those who want to be teachers.
 Teacher residents in our program will:

-• Experience wrap-around supports including working closely with a mentor teacher who will coach their resident and provide feedback on a daily basis.
+• Experience wrap-around supports, including working closely with a mentor teacher who will coach their resident and provide feedback daily.

 • Be placed in the same school with the same teacher all year, participating in the school and district’s professional development opportunities.

-• Learn in UGA classes with low faculty-to-student, which allows for deep and hands-on learning.
+• Learn in UGA classes with low faculty-to-student ratios, which allows for deep and hands-on learning.

 Curriculum